St George's House (Windsor Castle): Name and mission

-Association with the Bard
+Association with Shakespeare

 The Vicars' Hall is part of the premises used for consultations.
 Shakespeare's The Merry Wives of Windsor is claimed to have received its first ever performance in the Vicars' Hall, (built in 1415) in front of Queen Elizabeth I, in 1597, for the festival of the Order of the Garter, though specific evidence for this seems lacking.

 Council of St George's House

 The Council of St George's House comprises the Representative Knights of the Most Noble Order of the Garter, Dean and Canons of Windsor and other members.